amad3v/LSM9DS1/README.md

   - `Y` = `-X`
 - Fixed reading signed values.
 - More options implemented.
+- Remove unused header.
+- Replace macro with a function to avoid clash with other libraries.

 **1.0.0** - 2022-01-22

 - Initial release.
 - Basic functionalities.